x-vin/covidcures/docs/src/naturopathic.md

 ### Significant side effects:
 No adverse side effects are reported when the prescribed nutrients are used in therapeutic dosages in the long term.
 However it is important to be aware of the safest and most effective schedules for supplementation.

-[Washington Post: The best time of day to take common nutritional supplements][4]
+   - [Washington Post: The best time of day to take common nutritional supplements][4]

 ### Recommended quantity for stocking:
 Recommended to stock the nutrients for regular prophylactic use .

 ### Price:
-"Nutrient supplements can vary in pricing with the product brand and online store.
+Nutrient supplements can vary in pricing with the product brand and online store.

-Nutraceuticals have potential for boosting the type 1 interferon response to RNA viruses including influenza and coronavirus; Progress in Cardiovascular Diseases; Mark F. McCarty, James J. DiNicolantonio"
+Nutraceuticals have potential for boosting the type 1 interferon response to RNA viruses including influenza and coronavirus; Progress in Cardiovascular Diseases; Mark F. McCarty, James J. DiNicolantonio

 ### Suggested suppliers:
-[Renew Life Adult Probiotics 50 Billion CFU Guaranteed, 12 Strains, For Men & Women, Shelf Stable, Gluten Dairy & Soy Free, 30 Capsules, Ultimate Flora Extra Care][5]
+   - [Renew Life Adult Probiotics 50 Billion CFU Guaranteed, 12 Strains, For Men & Women, Shelf Stable, Gluten Dairy & Soy Free, 30 Capsules, Ultimate Flora Extra Care][5]

-[Seeking Health ProBiota Bifido, 60 Capsules, Probiotic Supplement for Digestive Health, Bifido Only, Vegan- and Vegetarian-Friendly, Supports Colon Health and Immune System][6]
+   - [Seeking Health ProBiota Bifido, 60 Capsules, Probiotic Supplement for Digestive Health, Bifido Only, Vegan- and Vegetarian-Friendly, Supports Colon Health and Immune System][6]

 ### Further references:
-[The Prevention of Covid-19, with Dr. Henry Ealy - Naturopathic Doctor and Holistc Nutritionist][7]
+   - [The Prevention of Covid-19, with Dr. Henry Ealy - Naturopathic Doctor and Holistc Nutritionist][7]

-[Intravenous nutrient therapy: the "Myers' cocktail"][8]
+   - [Intravenous nutrient therapy: the "Myers' cocktail"][8]

-[The Hydroxychloroquine Option][9]
+   - [The Hydroxychloroquine Option][9]

-[Zinc ionophore activity of quercetin and epigallocatechin-gallate: from Hepa 1-6 cells to a liposome model][10]
+   - [Zinc ionophore activity of quercetin and epigallocatechin-gallate: from Hepa 1-6 cells to a liposome model][10]

-[List of 61+ probiotic strains found in kefir (including Bifidobacterium)][11]
+   - [List of 61+ probiotic strains found in kefir (including Bifidobacterium)][11]

-[Using Probiotics to Flatten the Curve of Coronavirus Disease COVID-2019 Pandemic][12]
+   - [Using Probiotics to Flatten the Curve of Coronavirus Disease COVID-2019 Pandemic][12]

-[Probiotics in Prevention and Treatment of COVID-19: Current Perspective and Future Prospects][13]
+   - [Probiotics in Prevention and Treatment of COVID-19: Current Perspective and Future Prospects][13]

-[RUDN geneticist finds a bifidobacterial protein that can reduce inflammation in COVID-19][14]
+   - [RUDN geneticist finds a bifidobacterial protein that can reduce inflammation in COVID-19][14]

-[3 Best Bifidobacterium Probiotics Without Lactobacillus, Including One With Both][15]
+   - [3 Best Bifidobacterium Probiotics Without Lactobacillus, Including One With Both][15]

-[Energetic Health Institute: COVID-19 Updates][16]
+   - [Energetic Health Institute: COVID-19 Updates][16]

-[Energy Health Institute: Top 7 Nutrients to Help You Survive Your Governor][17]
+   - [Energy Health Institute: Top 7 Nutrients to Help You Survive Your Governor][17]

-[Health Freedom Advocacy Center | Stand For Health Freedom][18]
+   - [Health Freedom Advocacy Center | Stand For Health Freedom][18]

-[dailymail.co.uk: It is one of Covid's most distinctive and curious symptoms that affects over half of all sufferers... but what CAN you do to recover your sense of smell after contracting the virus?
+   - [dailymail.co.uk: It is one of Covid's most distinctive and curious symptoms that affects over half of all sufferers... but what CAN you do to recover your sense of smell after contracting the virus?
 (Vitamin A)][19]

-[How COVID-19 vaccine can destroy your immune system: Informed consent disclosure to vaccine trial subjects of risk of COVID-19 vaccines worsening clinical disease; Cardozo & Veazey; Oct 28, 2020; International Journal of Clinical Practice][20]
+   - [How COVID-19 vaccine can destroy your immune system: Informed consent disclosure to vaccine trial subjects of risk of COVID-19 vaccines worsening clinical disease; Cardozo & Veazey; Oct 28, 2020; International Journal of Clinical Practice][20]

-[Nutraceuticals have potential for boosting the type 1 interferon response to RNA viruses including influenza and coronavirus; Progress in Cardiovascular Diseases; Mark F. McCarty, James J. DiNicolantonio][21]
+   - [Nutraceuticals have potential for boosting the type 1 interferon response to RNA viruses including influenza and coronavirus; Progress in Cardiovascular Diseases; Mark F. McCarty, James J. DiNicolantonio][21]

-[The Role of Glutathione in Protecting against the Severe Inflammatory Response Triggered by COVID-19; Francesca Silvagno et al.; Antioxidants; July, 2020][22]
+   - [The Role of Glutathione in Protecting against the Severe Inflammatory Response Triggered by COVID-19; Francesca Silvagno et al.; Antioxidants; July, 2020][22]

-[covexit.com: Dr Henry Ealy Speaks about Vitamin D, COVID-19 & More; April 18, 2021][23]
+   - [covexit.com: Dr Henry Ealy Speaks about Vitamin D, COVID-19 & More; April 18, 2021][23]

-[American College of Allergy, Asthma and Immunology: Covid-19 and the use of vitamins and supplements; June 24, 2020][24]
+   - [American College of Allergy, Asthma and Immunology: Covid-19 and the use of vitamins and supplements; June 24, 2020][24]

-[U.S. Pharmacist: Common Supplements Might Reduce COVID Severity; July 10, 2020][25]
+   - [U.S. Pharmacist: Common Supplements Might Reduce COVID Severity; July 10, 2020][25]

-[Authorea: Treatment of COVID-19 Patients with [QCB- Quercetin, vitamin C, Bromelain]: A Prospective, Single - Centre, Randomized, Controlled Trial; Hasan Onal et al.][26]
+   - [Authorea: Treatment of COVID-19 Patients with [QCB- Quercetin, vitamin C, Bromelain]: A Prospective, Single - Centre, Randomized, Controlled Trial; Hasan Onal et al.][26]

-[ZRT Laboratory: Naturopathic Therapy for Prevention and Support of Viral Illness- Part I; Tracy Tranchitella, ND; Dec 4, 2020][27]
+   - [ZRT Laboratory: Naturopathic Therapy for Prevention and Support of Viral Illness- Part I; Tracy Tranchitella, ND; Dec 4, 2020][27]

-[Natural Supplements for COVID19—Background, Rationale, and Clinical Trials; Melody Hermel, MD, et al.; Journal of Evidence-Based Integrative Medicine; Aug 13, 2021][28]
+   - [Natural Supplements for COVID19—Background, Rationale, and Clinical Trials; Melody Hermel, MD, et al.; Journal of Evidence-Based Integrative Medicine; Aug 13, 2021][28]

-[Vitamin D3 and K2 and their potential contribution to reducing the COVID-19 mortality rate; Simon Goddek; International Journal of Infectious Diseases; Oct, 2020][29]
+   - [Vitamin D3 and K2 and their potential contribution to reducing the COVID-19 mortality rate; Simon Goddek; International Journal of Infectious Diseases; Oct, 2020][29]

 ## 2. Acharya Arun Sharma's special recommendations in Nature Cure for prophylactic and mitigating protocols for Covid-19, and for mitigation of post-Covid syndrome